Team-Compliance/NewPillCrusher/README.md

     - 48 Hour Energy =
     - Hematemesis = Applies bleed effect to all enemies and has a chance to spawn 1-2 red hearts near them.
 Certain types of enemies can drop different hearts that replace the red hearts (for example, Bonys have a chance for Bone Hearts to replace red hearts and Rotten Gapers have a chance for Rotten Hearts to replace red hearts, etc. for the other heart types) --done partially
     - Paralysis = All enemies in the room get paralyzed = --done
-    - I can see forever! =
+    - I can see forever! = Opens all the red rooms adjacent to the room you're currently in --done
     - Pheromones =
     - Amnesia =
     - Lemon Party = Yellow creep spawns under every enemy.
 Damages enemies and the player